neovarier/advanced_lane_detection/writeup.md

 ![alt text][image19]

-Few more example images are present in the lanedetect.ipynb
+Few more example images, they are present in the lanedetect.ipynb

 ####5.
 At the stage where the coefficients for the polynomial are found with respect to the image plane pixels.
-To calculate the radius of curvature, the lane pixels positions are scaled to real world distances (meters) by using the folloing conversion factor:
+To calculate the radius of curvature, the lane pixels positions are scaled to real world distances (meters) by using the following conversion factor:

 ym_per_pix = 30/720 # meters per pixel in y dimension
 xm_per_pix = 3.7/650 # meters per pixel in x dimension

 Using conversion factor the lanes pixel positions are transformed to real-world conrdinates.
-Please note that this conversion is possible because we are doing dealing with warped images.
+Please note that this conversion is possible because we are dealing with warped images which are on ground zero plane.
 Using the real-world lane pixel coordinates, again a 2nd order polynomial is fit.

 x_real = Ar(y_real)^2+Br(y_real)+Cr  -------------- eq 2